barichd/brailleorch/borframework.md

 When importing a Musicxml file, the software brings up a dialog, giving the users options for adjusting transcription appearance.
 It can be turned off by checking "Don't show this dialog again" at the bottom of the dialog, or via [Settings dialog](#settings).
 The last settings will be stored, and users can override these options in [Settings dialog](#settings).
 The Transcription dialog also contains lots of buttons to bring up corresponding options in that dialog.

+Presets
+This popup menu contains a list of default presets for commonly used transcription styles I prepared.
+Users can also save their current settings as a custom preset for future use.
+The saved presets will automatically appear at the "user presets" submenu.
+There are of course commands for load (manually choose a preset file which is not located at the default place) and save (a save file dialog).

 Transcribe without formatting
-This checkbox will generate a non-formatted braille score, disregarding layout settings.
-This kind of bmml file only has musicxml-mirrored objects, no braille layout indications are included.
-Users can edit the score and then use Format in Transcription menu.
+This checkbox will generate a non-formatted braille score, disregarding all settings.
+This kind of bmml file only has musicxml-mirrored objects, no braille formatting indications are included.
+Users can edit the score and then use Format in [Transcription menu](#1-5).
 This must be reserved for future use when we develop the second phase of BMML.

 Braille score format (radio button)